linode/linode-blockstorage-csi-driver/docs/observability.md

 # Observability for CSI Driver

-This document explains how to use the `grafana-dashboard` and `setup-tracing` make targets to install and configure observability tools.
+This document explains how to use the `grafana-dashboard` and `setup-tracing` mise tasks to install and configure observability tools.

 ## Prerequisites

 Ensure the following tools are installed on your local machine:

 - **Kubernetes**: A running Kubernetes cluster.
 - **kubectl**: To manage the cluster.
 - **Helm**: To install and manage Helm charts for Prometheus and Grafana.

-You should also have access to the Kubernetes cluster's kubeconfig file (`test-cluster-kubeconfig.yaml`), which will be used for running the make target.
+You should also have access to the Kubernetes cluster's kubeconfig file (`test-cluster-kubeconfig.yaml`), which will be used for running the mise tasks.

 Here’s a more detailed explanation of the steps for opting in to the metrics for the CSI driver.
 The commands involve first deleting the existing CSI driver and then reinstalling it with metrics enabled: